Surfside condominium collapse: Rescue and relief operations

 Due to the large influx of search and rescue personnel, officials, and investigators from around the country and outside the US, and a resulting shortage of hotel rooms, accommodations were being provided to some workers on a cruise ship, Royal Caribbean Group's Explorer of the Seas, docked at PortMiami.

 At an evening news conference, Mayor Levine Cava announced the recovery of two additional bodies, bringing the death toll to 22.
 The mayor then ordered the remaining structure to be demolished as soon as it was feasible.
 Ongoing structural engineering assessments indicated that the standing portion of the structure was dangerously unstable, presenting a hazard to rescue and recovery teams working on site.
 She said the demolition would "take, most likely, weeks".

 A Chilean man, first cousin of Chilean Air Force general Alberto Bachelet and uncle to the general's daughter Michelle Bachelet (who served as President of Chile from 2006 to 2010 and 2014 to 2018), and his Filipino American wife, a retired senior budget officer at the International Monetary Fund, were formally identified by authorities on Friday night among four previously recovered victims.

 On July 3, two more bodies were found at the site, bringing the known death toll to 24, and the number of missing was revised downward to 121.
 Demolition of the remaining structure was moved to an earlier date, due to Tropical Storm Elsa, which was expected to arrive in Florida the following week.
 The search was suspended as a result.
 Rescuers used visual searches, thermal cameras, drones, and animal traps to try to locate pets left behind in the standing portion of the building, but did not find any.

 On July 4, authorities announced that the still-standing western portion of Champlain Towers South would be demolished by Controlled Demolition, Inc. between 10:00 p.m.
 EDT Sunday night and 3:00 a.m.
-EDT Monday morning, after accelerating planning and placement of explosives in the building's foundation to complete the demolition prior to the arrival of Tropical Storm Elsa.
-The controlled demolition was expected to cause the standing structure to collapse mostly into the current footprint of the building, with debris outside that perimeter expected to fall on the west (Collins Avenue) side to avoid disturbing the existing search and rescue zone on the east.
+EDT Monday morning, after accelerating planning and placement of explosives in the building's foundation to complete the demolition prior to the arrival of Hurricane Elsa (then a tropical storm).
+The controlled demolition was expected to cause the standing structure to collapse mostly into the existing footprint of the building, with debris outside that perimeter expected to fall on the west (Collins Avenue) side to avoid disturbing the existing search and rescue zone on the east.
 The search for survivors of the initial collapse was set to resume almost immediately after the demolition was completed.

-A petition with over 18,000 people were signed to halt the demolition plans until all pets are found in the standing portion of the building.
+A petition with over 18,000 people was signed to halt the demolition plans until all pets were found in the standing portion of the building.
 An hour before demolition, a county judge denied an attorney's emergency motion to delay demolition and allow people to retrieve their pets.